RegCoding/emotionsin_ai_mcp/README.md

 - **Emotionin.ai Profile Integration**
   Fetch and use a customer-specific emotional profile from **https://emotionin.ai**.
 - **Custom Tool Extensibility**
-  Add your own MCP tools to tailor the LLM’s emotional expression, personality traits, or domain-specific behavior.
+  Add your own MCP tools to tailor the LLM's emotional expression, personality traits, or domain-specific behavior.
 - **Dockerized Deployment**
   Fully configured Docker container for local or cloud operation.
 - **Minimal Installation Requirements**